DiLiubarets/quartz_blog/content/index.md

-**About me**
-As both a lawyer and a full-stack developer, I thrive on blending deep analytical thinking with creative problem-solving.
+As a **lawyer**, a **full-stack developer** and **business owner**, I thrive on blending deep analytical thinking with creative problem-solving.
 My legal expertise allows me to navigate complex issues with precision, while my skills in JavaScript and Python empower me to design innovative, tech-driven solutions.
 From data analysis to business strategy, I approach every challenge with a logical mindset and a passion for delivering impactful, real-world results.
 ![[main.jpg]]

 I love my [[family]] <3